-Here, we briefly explain the result of Peng et al. Let $G$ be a graph with a node set $V$ and a nonnegative weight on each pair of nodes.
-We call a subset $S$ of $V$ a {\it cluster}.
-Also, we call a family of $k$ clusters $S_1, \ldots, S_k$ a {\it $k$-way partition} of $G$ if $S_i \cap S_j = \emptyset$ for different $i$ and $j$ and $S_1 \cup \cdots S_k = V$.
-The conductance $\phi_G(S)$ of a cluster $S$ is defined as (\ref{Eq: conductance of cluster}) in Section \ref{Subsec: conductance}, and it takes a value ranging from zero to one.
-Clusters with low conductance fit the notion of good clusters in $G$.
-We thus formulate the clustering task on $G$ as a problem of finding a $k$-way partition $\{S_1, \ldots S_k\}$ of $G$ that minimizes the maximum of $\phi_G(S_1), \ldots, \phi_G(S_k)$.
-The conductance $\rho_G(k)$ of a graph $G$ is defined to be the minimum value.
-We call the problem the conductance problem, and say that a $k$-way partition $\{S_1, \ldots, S_k\}$ of $G$ is optimal for the problem if it satisfies $\rho_G(k) = \max \{\phi_G(S_1), \ldots, \phi_G(S_k) \}$.
+A little further explanation may be needed on the results.
+Let $G$ be a graph with a node set $V$.
+We call a subset $S$ of $V$ a cluster.
+We call a family of $k$ clusters $S_1, \ldots, S_k$ a $k$-way partition of $G$ if $S_i \cap S_j = \emptyset$ for different $i$ and $j$ and $S_1 \cup \cdots \cup S_k = V$.
+The conductance $\phi(S_i)$ of a cluster $S_i$ is defined to be the ratio of the cut size between $S_i$ and its complement divided by the volume of $S_i$.
+We formulate the clustering task on $G$ as the problem of finding a partition $\{S_1, \ldots S_k\}$ of $G$ that minimizes the maximum of $\phi(S_1), \ldots, \phi(S_k)$.
+The $k$-way conductance $\phi_k(G)$ of a graph $G$ is defined to be the minimum value.
+We say that a partition $\{S_1, \ldots, S_k\}$ of $G$ is optimal if it satisfies $\phi_k(G) = \max \{\phi(S_1), \ldots, \phi(S_k) \}$.
 Finding an optimal partition of $G$ is known to be NP-hard \cite{Mat90}.
-Let $\lambda_{k+1}$ denote the $(k+1)$th smallest eigenvalue of the normalized Laplacian of $G$.
-A graph $G$ is called well-clustered if there is a large gap between $\phi_k(G)$ and $\lambda_{k+1} / \rho_G(k)$, denoted by $\Upsilon_G(k)$, is large.
-In light of the result of \cite{Gha14} that, if the gap assumption holds, there are $k$ clusters in $G$ such that the nodes within the same cluster are well connected and those within different clusters are poorly connected.
-Peng et al.\ measured how well the output of KSC is close to an optimal $k$-way partition of $G$ and gave approximation guarantees under the assumption that $G$ satisfies $\Upsilon = \Omega(k^3)$.
+Let $\lambda_{k+1}$ denote the $(k+1)$ smallest eigenvalue of the normalized Laplacian of $G$.
+A graph $G$ is called well-clustered if there is a large gap between $\phi_k(G)$ and $\lambda_{k+1}$; in other words, $\Upsilon = \lambda_{k+1} / \phi_k(G)$ is large.
+In fact, it was shown by Gharan and Trevisan \cite{Gha14} that, if the gap assumption holds, there are $k$ clusters in $G$ such that the nodes within the same cluster are well connected and those within different clusters are poorly connected.
+Peng et al.\ measured how well the output of KSC approximates an optimal $k$-way partition of $G$ and gave approximation guarantees under the assumption that $G$ satisfies $\Upsilon = \Omega(k^3)$.
 Later, Kolev and Mehlhorn improved the approximation guarantees under a weaker assumption.